ykacer/Medical_NLP_Case_Study/README.md

 # Case study - Medical NLP data scientist

 The objective is to automatically encode conditions on free text taped by practionners.
-It should avoid replace vanilla behvior when searching the right codification on a search tool bar.
+It should replace vanilla behavior that search the right codification on a search tool bar.

-Our mission falls into Name Entity Recognition, a subfield of Machine Learning that provide the right class codification for each word in a text.
+Our mission falls into Name Entity Recognition, a subfield of Machine Learning that build models to provide the right class codification for each word in a text.

 All experiements described here can be fully reproduced using the associated [notebook](https://github.com/ykacer/Medical_NLP_Case_Study/blob/main/quaero.ipynb).

 Please note that the Generative Model part is note executable using Free Google Colab Nvidia T4.

 ## Challenges